-If there’s anything that you should definitely remember not to do the tax year following your divorce, it’s attempt for both parents to claim children as dependents.
+If there’s anything that you should definitely remember not to do the tax year following your divorce, it’s attempting for both parents to claim children as dependents.
 In fact, that’s something you shouldn’t do for any year after your divorce.
-Child and dependency exemptions provide a seriously enticing tax break, and the IRS knows it: Multiple people are not allowed to claim the same person, period.
+Child provide a seriously enticing tax break, and the IRS knows it: Multiple people are not allowed to claim the same person, period.

 7. File First

 If your divorce wasn’t of the Gwyneth/guy from Coldplay variety and was more acrimonious than conscientious, you might consider the next tip.
 It’s not a particularly civilized way to go about resolving a dispute, but it may be an emergency option if you’re the custodial parent and your spouse is trying to claim the kids as dependents anyway.
 You can save yourself from having to convince the IRS that you’re the one in the right by filing your taxes before your ex-spouse does.

 It sounds too good to be true, but it does make sense.
 If you’re the first to file and claim your child as a dependent, the onus of responsibility is then on your former spouse to explain his or her copycat claim.
 In other words, you already claimed the kid; your ex now has to explain to the IRS why he or she did too.